Last Updated on October 21, 2021 @ 2:03 pm

-First, legally, she cannot simply leave with the kids.
+First, legally, (in most states), she cannot simply leave with the kids for an extended period of time without a court order or unless there is some allegations of domestic abuse.
 Even though this has seemingly happened for years, the mother has no more right to the children than the father, especially if there is no divorce or custody agreement in place.
 As a married couple, you share joint-legal custody of the children.
 That does not change simply because she has decided to leave you.

 What Should You Do If Your Wife Leaves with the Children?

 - Protecting Your Rights as a Father – you have specific rights as a father and you need to protect them immediately if your wife leaves with the children.
 If you simply allow this to happen without any recourse, you may actually lose your rights when the divorce and custody case go in front of a judge.
 To protect your rights, immediately contact a Family Law attorney specializing in divorce and custody cases.
 The most important thing to do is to ask quickly – if you take weeks or months to act, the court will view it as if you don’t really care that much and it makes it look like you are just ‘going through the motions.’
 Act fast, and demand that your children be returned to your care or that you are given equal parenting time with them.
 Nothing destroys a case better than not acting soon enough, especially if a parent takes the children out of state.